 Preparing financial statements requires management to make judgements, estimates and assumptions that affect the reported amounts.
 Estimates and assumptions take account of historical experience, current trends and future expectations, however actual outcomes could be different from the assumptions and estimates made.
-The items in the net The items in the net asset statements for which there is a significant risk of material adjustment the following year are as follows:
+The items in the net asset statements for which there is a significant risk of material adjustment the following year are as follows:

-Actuarial present value of promised retirement benefits
+a) Actuarial present value of promised retirement benefits

 Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, salary increases, changes in retirement ages, mortality rates and returns on fund assets.
-A firm of consulting actuaries is engaged to provide the fund with expert advice about the assumptions to be applied a 0.5% decrease in the discount rate used would result in a decrease in the pension liability of £198m.
+A firm of consulting actuaries is engaged to provide the Fund with expert advice about the assumptions to be applied